umee-network/docs/docs/users/governance/new-asset-listing-proposal.md

 #### 10) Spread the word to get eyes on the proposal, and engage with the community to answer any questions related to the proposal.

-> If there is clear support for the proposal on Umee's governance forum, an Umee core team member will create and submit an on-chain "Token Registry Proposal" to add support for the asset on Umee as soon as possible.
+> If there is clear support for the proposal on UX's governance forum, an UX core team member will create and submit an on-chain "Token Registry Proposal" to add support for the asset on UX as soon as possible.
 Nothing more is needed from the proposer.